lisu1222/Which-Company-Worth-Working-for/README.md

 2. Companies should learn from Facebook's senior management strategy to motivate their employees
 3. Apple and Netflix need urgent measures to improve work-life balance
 4. Netflix should improve their proceess in firing an employee
+5. Microsoft should pay attention to its politics issue

 **For Job Seekers**